 Car insurance is required in most states.
 You must carry proof of insurance with you when driving.
 Your auto insurance company will provide you with a card or other type of documentation that shows you have the required coverage.
 Full Coverage is usually a combination of liability, comprehensive and collision insurance.
-You can compare insurance coverages from many different companies.
+You can compare insurance policies from many different companies.

 Car insurance protects you and your vehicle against losses.
 Policies offer various types of coverage:Liability pays for any damages caused by you or your vehicle if you are involved in an accident with another vehicle or object.
 Liability covers property damage and bodily injury.
 A $50,000 liability coverage is generally considered the absolute minimum, while most car insurance companies recommend taking a policy that provides $150,000 or higher coverage.
 Medical Payments covers you and your passengers, and is usually limited to less than $5,000.